 El Libertador Believed All People Should be Free

 Bolívar is in the line of Gilbert du Motier the Marquis de Lafayette, George Washington, Thomas Jefferson, and Benjamin Franklin.
 However Bolívar’s vision was freedom for all people, regardless of race.
 In this way he went further than our founding fathers of the United States.

 We are pretty sure that Simón Bolívar’s concept of freedom for everyone came from the woman who raised him, his nurse and then stepmother Hipólita.
 Bolívar called her, “the only mother I have known.”

 Interestingly Hipólita’s name comes from Greek mythology.
 “Hippolyta” was an Amazonian queen with a magic girdle.

-So a black slave woman is the mother of Latin American independence.
+So in a way, a black slave woman is the mother of Latin American independence.
 Her stepson believed in freedom for all peoples, regardless of race.
 How about that?

-There is a statue of Simón Bolívar in Central Park near Sixth Avenue.
+There is a statue of Simón Bolívar in Central Park at Central Park South near Sixth Avenue.